snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 BOOL result = [client validateJson:jsonDictionary];
 {% endhighlight %}

 Currently the underlying library for JSON Schema validation does not support full error logging so you will only be able to see a `YES` or `NO` result for the validation.
-To get the full error we recommend grabbing the offending JSON and associated JSON Schema and pasting them into [this online validation tool](https://json-schema-validator.herokuapp.com/).
+To see the full validation error, we recommend pasting the offending JSON and associated JSON Schema into [this online validation tool] [json-schema-validator].

 That is all there is to it!
 For more information please refer to the [technical documentation][tech-docs].

 <h2 id="why-to-use">3.
 Why you should use the client</h2>